konstantinosmitsides/konstantinosmitsides.github.io/_pages/about.md

 selected_projects: true
 ---

 I am a PhD student in AI at [Imperial College London](https://www.imperial.ac.uk/) in the [Adaptive & Intelligent Robotics Lab](https://www.imperial.ac.uk/adaptive-intelligent-robotics), supervised by [Dr Antoine Cully](https://www.imperial.ac.uk/people/a.cully).
-My research focuses on developing learning algorithms that aim to create self-improving generally capable agents in "open-ended" environments.
+My research focuses on developing learning algorithms to enable self-improving, generally capable agents in "open-ended" environments, advancing the field towards more autonomous and adaptive AI systems.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.